ningxiuyun/learngit1/readme.txt

-Git is a distribute version controll system.
+Git is a distributed version controll system.
-Git is a free software.
+Git is free software distributed under GPL.